splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

 .. _ii-use-case-day-by-day:

-Use case: Create every-other-day coverage using the day-by-day shift type
+Use case: Create every-other-day coverage using the Day-by-day shift type
 ***************************************************************************

 .. meta::
    :description: Schedule use case for every-other-day coverage in Incident Intelligence.

-Skyler, the site reliability engineering (SRE) manager for Buttercup Industries, needs to create an on-call schedule for the checkout service SREs with the following coverage needs:
+Skyler, the site reliability engineering (SRE) manager for Buttercup Games, needs to create an on-call schedule for the checkout service SREs with the following coverage needs:

 - Skyler needs coverage for the checkout service Monday through Sunday.
 - Skyler wants to schedule their SREs so that they are on call every other day.
-He wants to create two rotations:
+They want to create two rotations:
    - Rotation 1: Monday, Wednesday, and Friday 24x7
    - Rotation 2: Tuesday, Thursday, Saturday, and Sunday 24x7